harrymandeveloper/fellowship-wk1-beg-html-css/README.md

 ### Day Three

-You can find all the content for [day three here in this folder](day03) - including all the code for the lessons and all the links to all the presentations, plus further reading.
+You can find all the content for [day three here in this folder](day03)

 #### Overview

 - Design and photoshop
+- Week project: Making a homepage
 - HTML form elements
-- CSS Flexbox

 ---

 ### Day Four

-You can find all the content for [day four here in this folder](day04) - including all the code for the lessons and all the links to all the presentations, plus further reading.
+You can find all the content for [day four here in this folder](day04)

 #### Overview

+- Flexbox
-- Fonts
+- Webfonts

 ---

 ### Day Five

-You can find all the content for [day five here in this folder](day05) - including all the code for the lessons and all the links to all the presentations, plus further reading.
+You can find all the content for [day five here in this folder](day05)

 #### Overview

+- Uploading your code
-- Testing
+- Testing & performance
 - Quiz
-- Carry on with page

 ---